 Sacrococcygeal teratoma (SCT) is one of the most common congenital germ cell tumors.
 It is a mass located at the base of the tail bone and occurs in approximately one in every 35,000 births.

-Open fetal surgery is offered in these cases to allow for controlled removal of the tumor prior to delivery.
+Open fetal surgery is offered in these cases to allow for controlled removal of the tumor prior to delivery or at the time of delivery.
 Surgery is designed to avoid rupture of the teratoma's capsule, which results in significant bleeding and can put both mom and baby at risk.

-After meeting with our multidisciplinary team, our nurses will provide you with instructions regarding fasting for surgery, when to report to the maternal fetal care unit and pre-operative surgical hygiene.
+After meeting with our multidisciplinary team, our nurses will provide you with instructions regarding fasting before surgery, when to report to the maternal fetal care unit and pre-operative surgical hygiene.

-As a part of our fetal care team's surgical process, you will meet with our anesthesiologists during the consent meeting.
+As a part of our fetal care team's surgical process, you will meet with our multidisciplinary team, including our fetal anesthesiologists, during the consent meeting.
 During these pre-operative appointments, you will have time to discuss your surgery, pain management and any other questions you may have.

-Once the procedure is complete, the fetus is returned to the uterus for the remainder of the pregnancy.
-You will be an inpatient at our maternal fetal care unit for approximately 5 days after the fetal procedure.
-During this time, you will be watched for signs of uterine contractions, as well as signs of premature membrane rupture.
-Depending on the reason for your fetal operation, you need a follow-up ultrasound and MRI.
+Once the procedure is complete, the fetus remains in the uterus for the remainder of the pregnancy.
+You will be an inpatient at our maternal fetal care unit for approximately 4 to 5 days after the open fetal procedure.
+During this time, we will watch for signs of uterine contractions, as well as signs of premature membrane rupture.

-After discharge, you and your family will need to stay close to the hospital until your fetal team gives you clearance to travel further.
-This means temporarily relocating to Denver if you live more than 30 minutes from Children's Hospital Colorado.
+After discharge, you and your family will need to stay close to the hospital until your fetal team gives you clearance to travel farther.
+This means temporarily relocating to Denver if you live more than 30 minutes from Children's Colorado at Anschutz Medical Campus.

-You will have a follow-up appointment that may entail a repeat ultrasound and/or an MRI to evaluate your baby's responses.
-You will also be given instructions for modified bed rest, which you'll need to maintain for the rest of your pregnancy.
-When you return home, you'll be given contact information for our team to ensure all your questions are answered quickly.
+You will have a follow-up appointment that may include a repeat ultrasound and/or an MRI to evaluate your baby's progress.
+We will provide instructions for modified bed rest, which you'll need to maintain for the rest of your pregnancy.
+We also provide contact information for our team to ensure all your questions are answered quickly even after you’ve left the hospital.

-When the time comes to deliver your baby, you'll return to Children's Colorado for delivery by C-section.
+When the time comes to deliver your baby following open fetal surgery, you'll be required to deliver by C-section.
+This can be done at Children’s Colorado or your local hospital if the required specialists are available.
 The Colorado Fetal Care Center employs extensive planning, multidisciplinary family consultation meetings and follow-up appointments to ensure you get all the support you need before and after open fetal surgery.

 Learn more about our national studies involving open fetal myelomeningocele research and 3D printing for treating spina bifida research.